-The apartments inner the city of Copenhagen have same number of floors which are 3 or 4.
+The apartments inner the city of Copenhagen have the same number of floors which are 3 or 4.
 The designs are also a bit similar as well.
-It seems to me that those apartments just have different colors, and different window styles.
-I was lost at first days when I just came, because I couldn’t find my way within similar apartments.
+It seems to me that those apartments just have different colors and different window styles.
+I was lost at first days when I just came because I couldn’t find my way to similar apartments.

 I was surprised to know that some apartments do not have curtains on the windows :o!
 “How can they keep privacy then?” – I still wonder this until now… luckily my place has curtains already 😀

 Also, most of the apartments only have stairs.
 2 places that I lived, none of them has an elevator.
 I visit some of my friends’ houses and there are only stairs too.
 However, it’s a good chance to practice and improve your health, isn’t it?

 You can get an assigned doctor when you have a CPR number in Denmark.
 When you change your place, you have a choice to choose your own doctor.
 Also, health check-up is free.
 Feeling unwell?
 Just call your doctor and book an appointment.
 Unfortunately, the medicine price is pretty expensive, and the health care system does not cover your dental cost.

 I hope you enjoy reading the 10 Most surprising things about Denmark!
 Which one surprised you the most on this list?